stav with maddy elruna

 Fun as programmes like The Vikings and The Last Kingdom may be- reading the Edda's and Saga's for yourself (or listening to them on audio-book) is a great way to connect to the tales.

-If you are looking for great places to start I recommend; Norse Mythology, by Neil Gammon, The Poetic Edda (Jackson Crawford has a great translation), and The Volsung Saga.
+If you are looking for great places to start I recommend; Norse Mythology, by Neil Gaiman, The Poetic Edda (Jackson Crawford has a great translation), and The Volsung Saga.
 I know some would disagree- but The Lord of The Rings is a great Nordic inspired tale as well.

 I translated the Old Norse and Icelandic (in italic) rune poems myself.
 As with everything I have written it is not definitive- it works for me.
 But do check and see how other people have translated them.
+Here you will find the 16 runes of the younger futhark, the sound of the rune and the main deity/s associated with the rune.

 Frey (fe) f